Stay Short or Long-term in our Unique Shared House Community!

 Interested in staying in a healthy, friendly environment while visiting Asheville?
 Located in semi-rural Candler yet just 12-15min to heart of downtown Asheville, NC.

-We are a small shared house community of 9 adults who are progressive, friendly and into sustainable, healthy living.
 You can rent a room by the night and have full access to the kitchen, bath & dining room, as well as high-speed wireless internet, for just $60/night (two night minimum).
 Please call for availability: 828-581-9036.

 Overview of Lotus Lodge

 Founded in 2004, Lotus Lodge is one of the first Shared House Communities in the Asheville area, and one of very few that can holds more than 5 residents.
 Thus there is a feeling of autonomy and privacy much greater than if there were just 2-3 people.
 Seems counter-intuitive but true.

 On about .7 acre of land – with organic gardens and big trees (and a trout stream close by), the 2-story building is a 4400 square foot, two-story, 1915-vintage triplex.
 With a total of 9 bedrooms, 3 kitchens, 3 dining rooms and 4 bathrooms, each person has their own room and share’s their immediate space with just 1 or 2 others.